tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

       - Simply update the web.config file with your client id and secret after adding the required Key Vault permissions above.

-      - Update the Key Vault connection string to have the `Column Encryption Setting=Enabled`
+      - Update the Key Vault connection string to have the `Column Encryption Setting=Enabled`.

       - Review the code added to the global.asax.cs file.

-      - Run the project and navigate to the above page
+      - Run the project and navigate to the above page.

 ## Exercise 4: Securing the network